jamiestorey/CodeEveryDay/README.md

 [Day: 056](https://github.com/jamiestorey/CodeEveryDay/tree/master/056) - Python - A small modification to my Azure function for my betting site.
 [Day: 057](https://github.com/jamiestorey/CodeEveryDay/tree/master/057) - ❌ - No code but created some GitHub issues
 [Day: 058](https://github.com/jamiestorey/CodeEveryDay/tree/master/058) - ❌ - No code but created some GitHub issues and worked on my blog
+[Day: 059](https://github.com/jamiestorey/CodeEveryDay/tree/master/059) - JavaScript - Using fetch to load JSON data.
+I'm going to use something similar in my betting website